fellesverkstedet/1810-CNC-Addons/README.md

   - Make more robust mount for Z homing switch *(can easily move upwards now and not trigger or give inconsistent triggering, screw triggering X limit switch can also shift)*
   - Add e-stop button
-  - Add on-off switch
+  - Add on/off switch
-  - Adde safety wanting graphics and simple instructions on the machine
+  - Add safety warning graphics and simple instructions on the machine
   - Finish enclosure, add handle and hinge
   - Tidy up wiring, shorten limit switch cable lengths
   - Add probing plate and wiring for bit length probing *(ala our shopbot setup)*